MonkeyDelivery/monkeyauth.github.io/Admin/Home.md

-# Monkey Authentication System Documentation
+---
+id: admin_home
+title: Home
+---

+# Home

 ## Overview
 Monkey Authentication is a system designed to manage authentication for applications, users, and APIs.
 It provides a user-friendly interface for managing clients, users, and APIs, ensuring secure access control.